Skip to content

 • The inverse matris [Qp]-1 contains those elements of the inverse matrix Q-1 which have indices referring to the base vectors of the sub-space SP.

-• Let a Multivariate Normal Distribution MVNn in the ℝn be given by a symmetric, invertible and pos.-definite (nxn)-variance-covariance matrix Σ. The elements of the (pxp)-variance-covariance matrix Σp describing the lower dimensional image MVNp of an orthogonal projection of MVNn down to a p-dimensional sub-space SP can directly be picked from the matrix Σ. You just have to choose those elements which have indices referring to base vectors spanning SP.
+• Let a Multivariate Normal Distribution MVNn in the ℝn be given by a symmetric, invertible and pos.-definite (nxn)-variance-covariance matrix Σ. The elements of the (pxp)-variance-covariance matrix Σp, describing the lower dimensional image MVNp after an orthogonal projection of MVNn down to a p-dimensional sub-space SP, can directly be picked from the matrix Σ. You just have to choose those elements which have indices referring to base vectors spanning SP.

 Links and literature